 By Allan Wilson of It’s Sometimes Sunny in Bangor

-Kilts, bagpipes, whiskey, and haggis; there are few national dishes more representative of a country than in Scotland where haggis has almost taken on mythical lore to the land.
+Kilts, bagpipes, whiskey, and haggis; there are few national dishes more representative of a country than in Scotland.
+Haggis has almost taken on mythical lore to the land.

-There are more palatable ingredients though including oatmeal suet and onion, and it is fairly well-spiced compared to many Scottish foods with a savory and peppery taste to the pudding.
+There are more palatable ingredients though including oatmeal suet and onion.
+This is fairly well-spiced compared to many Scottish foods, with a savory and peppery taste to the pudding.

-Most famously, haggis is served with neeps and tatties (mashed potato and mashed turnip) and it is the pride of Scotland’s Burn’s night when it is celebrated by the “address to the haggis.”
+Most famously, haggis is served with neeps and tatties (mashed potato and mashed turnip).
+It is the pride of Scotland’s Burn’s night when it is celebrated by the “address to the haggis.”

-Otherwise, it is easier found in chip shops where it has been slopped and deep-fried in batter and served with chips (a haggis supper).
+Otherwise, it is easier found in chip shops where it has been slopped and deep-fried in batter and served with chips.
+This is a haggis supper.